InkaDinka/Open-Seat-Monitor/README.md

 This repository is to show the structure of the web application.
-Server side is kept private for security and testing.
-The deployment version of the web application uses Gunicorn to handle traffic and security concerns.
+Full deployed project is in a private repository for server side injection and security testing.

 The deployed version is available at: https://openseatmonitor.com